 I picked this vegetable due to its nutritional benefits; lotus root is rich in Vitamin C, B group of vitamins and also has healthy amounts of minerals like copper and iron.
+It also used in vivazen and several teas for its calming effect.
 You can buy this vegetable from Chinese grocery stores.

 It has a crunchy sweet taste; a close comparison could be raw carrot.
 However compared to carrot it is mild in sweetness and it remains crunchy even after cooking.